abhijeetg12/cayman-blog/_posts/2019-05-31-Document-Classification.md

 </code></pre>

 <h1 id="Building the Neural Network">Building the Neural Network</h1>
 <p>The next part of the process is building a neural network, which will use the numpy arrays we have saved in the previous code.
-The first part is to load the  <br/>
+The first part is to load the train_vectorized, test_vectorized arrays.   <br/>
+Then we define the dimensions for the network, the input dimension is 20682, which is equal to the first dimension of the tfidf vectors and also the dictionary size. <br/>
+H1, H2 are the sizes for the hidden layers, which are both equal to 10,000.
+The output layers is of size 90, which is equal to the number of classes in the reuters dataset. <br/>

+Next, we build the Neural_Network class using pytorchs nn.module function. it consists of a forward function, which calculates the output after passing it though the 3 layers.
+The output is returned from the function. <br/>
+We also need to convert all the data in numpy format to torch tensors as this is the only acceptable data type for torch functions.
+We then use a training loop where we use adam optimizer for training the model for around 200 epochs.
+You can use any tyoe of loss function, in this code I have used MSE loss for torchs.nn <br/>
+You can save the model for later evaluation. <br/>
 </p>

 <h2 id="code">MLP Code</h2>